webspam/hdtSMP64/README.md

 + write transforms during game pauses, fixes physics appearing to reset while game is paused
 + reset system on loading screens so there's no brief physics glitches when loading between areas
 + better pause logic based on reading pause state from menumanager, fixing issues with added menus that don't pause the game (quickloot, VR)
-+ reset physics on actor when large rotations occur instead of clamping rotation
++ add options for how to handle large rotations
 + filter skeletons to only attach to XPMSE "human" skeletons, fixes SMP breaking lurker skeleton and potentially some other things
 + add a debug command to print some stats to console
 + removed dependency on hdtSSEFramework and removed it from the repository